Resonantjacket5/wesleylin/README.md

-﻿Heroku WP
+﻿Heroku WP (modified instructions)
 =========
-Hi, notes by Wesley.
-Thanks to xyu for creating this Heroku and Wordpress setup for me to use.
+Hi, this is Wesley here: Thanks to xyu for creating this Heroku and Wordpress setup for me to use.
+Below are instructions by xyu from https://github.com/xyu/heroku-wp on how to create a wordpress website.
+Personal Changes: I've inserted a small section for hosting domains from namecheap.com , as well as editing the starting instructions slightly for creating heroku apps and folders with the website name.
+(Changing the heroku app name afterwards is not pain free) There's also a section at the bottom for adding it to github.com
+Also feel free to visit the website at wesleylin.me
 ---------
 This is a template for installing and running [WordPress](http://wordpress.org/) on [Heroku](http://www.heroku.com/) with a focus on speed and security while using the official Heroku stack.